rishiip/Talks-and-Workshops/README.md

-# Talks-and-Workshops
+# Talks and Workshops
-Slides of my talks and workshops
+This repository contains slides of my talks and workshops, categorized.